 Q: What type of winch do I need?
 What type of winch you need depends on the application.
 Are you mudding on the weekend with friends?
 Are you an industrial wrecker?
 There are many things to consider when choosing the right winch.
 To learn more read our blog article “What type of winch do I need.”

 Q: What should I do about my vehicles wheels while winching?
 Position blocks under your vehicles wheels while winching.

 Q: How do I respool the wire rope?
 Wear leather gloves while re-spooling wire winch rope.
 ATTENTION: DO NOT allow the wire rope to thread through your hand.
 Keep a slight load on the wire rope while re-spooling.
 Hold the wire rope with one gloved hand and the remote control in the other.

 Q: What maintenance is required?
 A little preventative maintenance will ensure a long winch life.
-You should regularly lubricate all grease points, inspect all bolts, all electrical connections (even at the battery) and cable.
+You should regularly lubricate all grease points, inspect all bolts, all electrical connections (ESPECIALLY AT THE BATTERY) and cable.
 Check to ensure there is no worn coatings or corrosion on electrical connections, and that all connections are tight.
 Check for wear, flat spots and broken strands on your wire rope.
 Damaged or worn cable should be replaced.
 Read more about winch maintenance here.

 Q. How do I secure a load?
 Use ratchets and straps for secure points.
 Winches do not make suitable tie downs because the gears can be damaged if under continual undulation.